Mid Mountains Legal Blog

 It is important to determine whether you have a caveatable interest in land before you lodge a caveat.

-The NSW Real Property Act provides that a person may lodge a caveat with the Registrar-General if they are entitled to a legal or equitable interest in land.
-A caveat notifies others that you have a proprietary interest in the property and prevents them from dealing with the property without your knowledge or consent.
-The Registrar-General will not register any dealings (other than some statutory exceptions) that are inconsistent with your caveatable interest.
+The Real Property Act (NSW) provides that a person may lodge a caveat with the Registrar-General if they are entitled to a legal or equitable interest in land.
+The Registrar-General will generally not register any dealings that are inconsistent with your caveatable interest.

-How do I determine if I have a caveatable interest?
+How do I know if I have a caveatable interest?

 A court judgment against another person does not create a caveatable interest in that person’s property.
 If you have obtained a judgment against someone, you may be able to negotiate and agree to create a caveatable interest in their property.
 You can then lodge a caveat to protect your interest.